Dig In

 Workshops at Vedgewater Community Garden, and elsewhere in Edgewater

 During the growing season, join Edgewater Environmental Coalition and 6018North for Dig In: Community Resilience – a monthly workshop series about native plants, soil, water, cultural ties to locally grown plants, and sustainability.
-Dig In is free and open to the public thanks to the generous support of the Edgewater Chamber of Commerce – SSA#26.
-Please RSVP in advance to help our planning process!
+Dig In is free and open to the public.
+For upcoming workshops, please RSVP at: edgewaterenvironmentalcoalition.org/events.

 Past Events